lshepard/LegoGPT/README.md

 project, first install all prerequisites.
 Then,

 1. Clone the repo: `git clone "https://github.com/AvaLovelace1/LegoGPT.git" && cd LegoGPT`.
-2. *(Optional, required for running the `infer` script)* Follow these instructions to install ImportLDraw, required for rendering LEGO visualizations:
+2. *(Optional, required for running the `infer` script and texturing)* Follow these instructions to install ImportLDraw, required for rendering LEGO visualizations:
     - Install the ImportLDraw submodule with `git submodule update --init`.
         - Some files in the ImportLDraw submodule are stored using the Git LFS system.
 To download these files,